Peugeot and GM in alliance talks - sources

-FRANKFURT/PARIS General Motors (GM.N) and PSA Peugeot Citroen (PEUP.PA) are discussing a manufacturing alliance designed to stem losses in Europe and reduce production costs elsewhere, sources with knowledge of the matter said.
+FRANKFURT/PARIS General Motors Co (GM.N) and PSA Peugeot Citroen (PEUP.PA) are discussing a manufacturing alliance designed to stem losses in Europe and lower production costs elsewhere, people with knowledge of the matter said.

+For GM, an alliance would provide a means to lower operating costs at its loss-making European unit, Opel, while Peugeot would gain much-needed access to international markets at a time when auto sales in Europe are sagging, sources said.

+But analysts warned that it could take up to 10 years to see the full benefits of such an alliance.
+They also said additional steps would be needed to overcome the fundamental problem in Europe's auto industry - excess capacity.

+Peugeot confirmed it was in talks but would not name the partner.
+GM spokeswoman Kelly Cusinato said: "We routinely talk to others in the industry but have no comment beyond that."

+In a radio interview, French Labour Minister Xavier Bertrand confirmed that the government had been informed about a possible "strategic partnership."
+Online newspaper La Tribune reported that the discussions had been taking place for months.

-Talks between GM, the world's biggest automaker, and European No.2 Peugeot are focused on sharing vehicles and parts rather than swapping stakes, according to the people.
+Talks between Detroit-based GM, the world's biggest automaker, and European No. 2 Peugeot are focused on sharing vehicles and parts rather than swapping stakes, according to the people.
 Any new shareholdings that emerged would be small and symbolic.

-French Labour Minister Xavier Bertrand confirmed that the government had been informed about a possible "strategic partnership", online newspaper La Tribune reported that the discussions had been taking place for months, and the news sent the French automaker's shares soaring on Wednesday.

-Peugeot confirmed talks but would not name the partner, and GM spokeswoman Kelly Cusinato said "We routinely talk to others in the industry but have no comment beyond that".
+An alliance could eventually yield potential cost savings between $2 billion and $3 billion by pooling together vehicle development resources and sharing platforms, Morgan Stanley analysts said.

+Barclays Capital said the two can share supply chains and capital expansion in emerging markets, including India.

 While potential synergies have already been identified, Peugeot is treading cautiously to avoid building expectations after the 2010 failure of tie-up talks with Mitsubishi Motors (7211.T) in 2010.